SoullessSapo/ARSW-Real-Time-Translation-Web-Application-for-Meetings/README.md

 ### End User

-#### Story 1: Real-time Text Translation
+#### Story 1: Real-Time Multilingual Meeting
-**As** a user,
+**As** a meeting participant,
-**I want** to write messages in my language and have them automatically translated into my conversation partner’s language,
+**I want** to speak in my own language and hear other participants in my language through a synthetic voice,
-**so that** I can communicate easily regardless of the languages we speak.
+**so that** I can fully participate in multilingual meetings as if everyone spoke my language.

 **Acceptance Criteria:**
-- The user can write and send text messages.
+- The user can join a meeting and speak in their language.
-- The system translates and displays the message in the selected language of the conversation partner.
+- The system detects the input language, translates, and outputs translated speech via Text-to-Speech in real time for each participant.
-- Translation occurs within 2 seconds or less.
+- Latency of translation and voice output is 2 seconds or less.

 ---

-#### Story 2: Real-time Voice Translation
+#### Story 2: Real-Time Text and Chat Translation
-**As** a user,
+**As** a meeting participant,
-**I want** to speak using my microphone and have what I say translated and shown as text in my conversation partner’s language,
-**so that** I can communicate fluently using voice.
+**I want** to send written messages that are automatically translated for other participants,
+**so that** written communication in meetings is barrier-free.

 **Acceptance Criteria:**
-- The user can activate the microphone and dictate a message.
+- The user can send chat messages during the meeting.
-- The system converts voice to text, translates it, and displays it to the conversation partner.
+- The system automatically translates and displays messages in each participant’s chosen language.
-- Translation occurs within 2 seconds or less.
+- Chat translations appear in less than 2 seconds.

 ---

-#### Story 3: Automatic Language Detection
+#### Story 3: AI-Powered Meeting Summary
 **As** a user,
-**I want** the system to automatically detect the language I’m speaking or writing in,
+**I want** to receive an AI-generated summary of the meeting,
-**so that** I don’t have to manually select my language each time.
+**so that** I can quickly review the most important points and actions.

 **Acceptance Criteria:**
-- The system identifies the input message language (text or voice) automatically.
-- Translation works correctly without requiring the user to specify their language.
+- After the meeting, the user can request a summary.
+- The system uses an AI API to generate and display a concise, accurate meeting summary.

 ---

-#### Story 4: Conversation & Translation History
+#### Story 4: Conversation and Audio History
 **As** a user,
-**I want** to see a history of my previous conversations and translations,
+**I want** to access the meeting transcript and audio history,
-**so that** I can review or revisit important information.
+**so that** I can review previous discussions and translations.

 **Acceptance Criteria:**
-- The user can view past conversation sessions.
+- The user can view transcripts and, optionally, listen to past meeting translations.
-- The system stores and retrieves translation history securely.
+- The system securely stores and retrieves audio and text history.

 ---

 ## Acceptance Criteria (Checklist)

-- [ ] User can send and receive real-time translated text messages.
+- [ ] Users can join a virtual meeting and communicate in their own language.
-- [ ] User can speak and have their speech translated to text in real-time.
+- [ ] The system translates and speaks each participant’s input in real time via synthetic voice.
+- [ ] Chat messages are translated automatically for each participant.
+- [ ] AI-generated meeting summaries are available after each meeting.
-- [ ] System detects input language automatically.
+- [ ] Users can access meeting transcripts and (optionally) audio playback.
-- [ ] Translation latency is 2 seconds or less.
+- [ ] Translation and voice output have 2 seconds or less latency.
-- [ ] Conversation and translation history is accessible to the user.
-- [ ] The UI is responsive and works on both desktop and mobile browsers.
+- [ ] The UI is responsive and works on desktop and mobile browsers.
-- [ ] The app supports at least 5 major languages in the initial version.
+- [ ] Data privacy and security is guaranteed.
-- [ ] The app works correctly on major browsers (Chrome, Firefox, Edge).
+- [ ] The app works correctly on major

-## Contributing

-Want to contribute?
-Welcome!
-- Fork this repository.
-- Create a branch (`git checkout -b feature/new-feature`).
-- Commit your changes (`git commit -am 'Add new feature'`).
-- Push your branch (`git push origin feature/new-feature`).
-- Open a Pull Request for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Credits

-Developed by [Your Name] — 2025
-Inspired by the need to break down language barriers.

----